Unit of Pharmacogenetics and Clinical Psychopharmacology (UPPC)

 3) Medico-technical services in the field of molecular biology related to pharmacogenetics (cytochromes P450).

 Other activities :

 - Coordination within the Department of Psychiatry of the Lausanne University Hospital, of activities in the field of clinical psychopharmacology and pharmacogenetics (multi-center and multi-field research studies).
-Collaborations with the SUPAA (psychiatry of old age) and the SUPEA (psychiatry of children and adolescents).
+Collaboration in particular with SUPAA (psychiatry of advanced age), SUPEA (child and adolescent psychiatry), and PGE (general psychiatry).

 - Pharmacovigilance program (security of drugs used in psychiatry).